pudly/schmopera-hugo/content/articles/the-met-s-at-home-gala.md

 It was admittedly a bit weird at times.
 Weird to see Jonas Kaufmann sing in jeans.
 Weird to watch Elīna Garanča use her bookcase as a sexy Habanera set piece.
 What was the story behind the strange bust sitting on the piano behind Anthony Roth Costanzo?
 Calleja standing stage-right of a big fish tank?
 For some reason I am spending a lot of time wondering about the mystery item laying askew on Matthew Polenzani's couch.

+But for a snoopy snoop like me, there were serious moments of charm with the _At-Home Gala_.
+We got little glimpses into these people's worlds - curated and tidied up for the occasion, I'm sure.
+Renée Fleming's airy living room, Nadine Sierra's foliage-filled space, and the delish kitchen of Diana Damrau and Nicolas Testé.
+It was fascinating to see which of these stage animals relish the virtual medium - not all of them did, I surmise.

+Now is no time to look down on feats like this one, because it really was an amazing

 * this is weird
 * the interest factor lies in how these guys are going to pull it off, because this is not their medium, not what they've trained for
 * plus snooping into homes